kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 irsync -r foo1 i:foo2
 ```

-synchronizes recursively the data from the local directory foo1 to the iRODS collection foo2 and the command:
+synchronizes recursively the data from the local directory foo1 to the iRODS collection `foo2` and the command:

 ```sh
  irsync -r i:foo1 foo2
  ```

-synchronizes recursively the data from the iRODS collection foo1 to the local directory foo2.
+synchronizes recursively the data from the iRODS collection `foo1` to the local directory `foo2`.

 ```sh
  irsync -r i:foo1 i:foo2
  ```

-synchronizes recursively the data from the iRODS collection foo1 to another iRODS collection foo2.
+synchronizes recursively the data from the iRODS collection `foo1` to another iRODS collection `foo2`.

 How does this command work?
 The command compares the checksum values and file sizes of the source and target files to determine whether synchronization is needed.

 #### File Bundling
 To upload and download structured files such as tar files to/from iRODS, we can use `ibun` command.

 A tar file containing many small files can be created with normal unix tar command on our local machine .
 We can then upload the tar file to the iRODS server as a normal iRODS file.
 Furthermore, `ibun -x` command can be used to extract/untar the uploaded tar file.
-The extracted subfiles and subdirectories will then be appeared as normal iRODS files and sub-collections.
+The extracted subfiles and subdirectories will then be appeared as normal iRODS data objects and sub-collections.

-As a good practice we can tag the tar file using the -Dtar flag when uploading the file with iput.
+As a good practice we can tag the tar file using the -Dtar flag when uploading the file with `iput`.
 The dataType tag can be added later with the isysmeta command.
 For example:
 isysmeta mod /kuleuven_tier1_pilot/home/vsc33586/mydir.tar datatype 'tar file'

 ```sh